 Inductance (L) has a property called inductive reactance, which for the purposes of this discussion may be thought of as a resistance proportional to frequency and therefore motor speed.

-According to Ohm’s law, current is equal to voltage divided by resistance.
-In this case we substitute inductive reactance for resistance in Ohm’s law and conclude motor current is the inverse of motor speed.
+According to Ohm’s law, the current is equal to voltage divided by resistance.
+In this case, we substitute inductive reactance for resistance in Ohm’s law and conclude motor current is the inverse of motor speed.

 Since torque is proportional to ampere-turns (current times the number of turns of wire in the winding), and current is the inverse of speed, torque also has to be the inverse of speed.

-In an ideal step motor, as speed approaches zero, its torque would approach infinity while at infinite speed torque would be zero.
-Because current is proportional to torque, motor current would be infinite at zero as well.
+In an ideal stepper motor, as speed approaches zero, its torque would approach infinity while at infinite speed torque would be zero.
+Because current is proportional to torque, the motor current would be infinite at zero as well.

 Electrically, a real motor differs from an ideal one primarily by having a non-zero winding resistance.
 Also, the iron in the motor is subject to magnetic saturation, as well as having eddy current and hysteresis losses.
 Magnetic saturation sets a limit on the current to torque proportionally while eddy current and hysteresis (iron losses) along with winding resistance (copper losses) cause motor heating.

 Looking to purchase a high-quality stepper motor driver?
 Browse our selection of industry-leading motor controllers today.